Calgary police chief addresses use of force at weekend protest

 -

-Abdullah Shah, formerly known as Carmen Pervez, was killed Sunday evening in the city where he was known as a disreputable landlord.
+Disreputable landlord Abdullah Shah, formerly known as Carmen Pervez, was killed Sunday outside his Edmonton home.

 -